In this guide, you’ll learn how to spot fake AirPods and what to do to avoid getting scammed.

 AirPods are one of Apple’s most successful products.
 So you can expect to see a lot of copycats out there.
 As a typical Apple product, AirPods are expensive.
 So if you’re in the market to buy a used or a discounted pair, you need to be careful otherwise you’d buy AirPods knockoffs.

 It’s not rocket science to recognize a fake product when you see one.
-But with AirPods it can be a little difficult to spot one.
+But with AirPods, it can be a little difficult to spot one.
 Because there’re some perfect fake AirPods circulating on the market.
-And we got our hands on a new pair of fake AirPods 2 that look an behave exactly like the real thing.
+And we got our hands on a new pair of fake AirPods 2 that look and behave exactly like the real thing.
 So how to check if AirPods are real or fake.

 Follow these 7 different steps to check if your AirPods are authentic.

-1. Check Serial Number on Apple’s official website
+1. Check Serial Number on Apple’s Official Website

 The first thing and most reliable way to spot fake AirPods is to verify the serial number on Apple’s official website.
 You can find the serial number on the underside of the AirPods charging case lid (where the left AirPod sits).
 You can also find the serial number on the original packaging next to the barcode.

 Once you get that code written down, enter it here https://checkcoverage.apple.com.
 If Apple is able to pull up the serial number, the AirPods are authentic.
 You’ll find all sorts of information about service coverage, date of purchase, and telephone support.

 However, if Apple didn’t manufacture your AirPods, they’d not be able to pull up the serial number on their records.
 Therefore you’ll get an error message once you verified the code.

 Keep in mind you may buy a fake AirPods with a legit charging case or retail box.
 In that case, you need to look for more clues to verify if they’re real.

 One of the things that make people fall in love with Apple products is those little details.
 From the product itself to the packaging, Apple never disappoints.